denoland/deno/website/manual.md

 # Fetch deps.
 git clone --recurse-submodules https://github.com/denoland/deno.git cd deno
+# Check your python
+python -V  # 2.7?

+# If you don't have python2 _and_ you have pyenv, you can install python2 in a project specific way
+type pyenv | grep function  # pyenv is a function pyenv install 2.7.15 pyenv local 2.7.15 python -V # 2.7.15

 ./tools/setup.py

 # You may need to ensure that sccache is running.